Signed in as:

 filler@godaddy.com

 In order for Estate Planning Documents , specifically the Durable Power of Attorney and the Healthcare Directives to be enforceable, notarization is required.
 Some states also require the Will be notarized.
-By having your estate planning documents notarized, your estate plan will be deemed valid as notarization demonstrates complying with state laws.
+By having your estate planning documents notarized, your documents will be deemed valid as notarization demonstrates complying with state laws.

-personal representative of your estate your intentions.
+Notarized estate planning documents make your wishes clear to the personal representative of your estate.
 Proper notarization helps with making sure your loved ones can properly grieve without having to worry about delays and disputes.

 Need to schedule an appointment?
 Contact us today and we'll be happy to assist you.
 We pride ourselves on providing excellent customer service and look forward to helping you with all of your notary needs.